 Furrow dikes are a type of surface (furrow) irrigation system.
 Furrow dikes are a small earthen dam formed periodically between the ridges of a ridge-furrow tillage system or, alternatively, small basins created in the loosened soil behind a ripper shank or chisel.
-The furrow diking practice is known by many names, including tied ridges, furrow damming, basin tillage, basin listing, and microbasin tillage.
+The furrow diking practice is known by many names, including tied ridges, furrow damming, basin tillage, basin listing, and micro basin tillage.
 The dikes or basins store potential runoff on the soil surface, allowing the water to infiltrate thus, decreasing storm or irrigation runoff and increasing storage and plant available water in the soil.
 The required input data for furrow diking are similar to those of auto irrigation and are easily entered in the NTT management screen.
-However, the "Furrow diking safety factor" needs to be entered by the user in the NTT.
+The "Furrow diking safety factor" (FDSF) is entered by NTT by default to zero for APEX.
 FDSF is the fraction of furrow dike volume available for water storage.
 FDSF controls the volume of water than can be stored in the dike before water tops over the dike.
 This variable is used to account for uncertainty in the volume of the furrow dike.

-3.2.12 Reservoir (RV)
+3.2.13 Reservoir (RV)